Society of Revolutionary Republican Women: Background

 "Citizen legislators, you have given men a Constitution; now they enjoy all the rights of free beings, but women are very far from sharing these glories.
 Women count for nothing in the political system.
 We ask for primary assemblies and, as the Constitution is based on the Rights of Man, we now demand the full exercise of these rights for ourselves."

-In 1791, Olympe de Gouges published one of the most prominent women's rights documents of that time period: The Declaration of the Rights of Woman and of the Female Citizen.
+In 1791, a women's rights activist Olympe de Gouges published one of the most prominent women's rights documents of that time period, The Declaration of the Rights of Woman and of the Female Citizen.
 This document introduced the issue of women's rights directly into the French Revolution.
 It argued that sexual equality had a place in the revolution and that women deserved equal rights.

 Origins

-In 1793, political chaos reigned.
-The Jacobins, the leading political force of the era, now allied with the sans-culottes and the Cordeliers, a radical political club in Paris.
-The coalition took a far left position, supporting price controls and ruthless punishments against those who disputed their views.
+In 1793, the Jacobins, the leading political force of the era, were now allied with the sans-culottes and the Cordeliers, a radical political club in Paris.
+The coalition of these groups took a far-left position, supporting price controls and, what most deemed, ruthless punishments against those who disputed their views.
 Rivaling them were the Girondins, who maintained support for a free market.

 In February 1793, a group of women from the Section des Quatre Nations requested the use of the meeting hall of the Jacobins, for a meeting of their own.
 The Jacobins refused.
-Some say that they feared a "massive women's protest".
+Some say that they feared a "massive women's protest."
 The group of women, who now called themselves the Assembly of Republican Women, persisted and received permission from the Fraternal Society of Patriots of Both Sexes to use their meeting hall.
 This Assembly's main aim was toward economic stability.
-However, for some this was not enough.
-They wanted more political activity.
+However, for some they had larger aspirations and wanted to strive for more political activity.